AlinariC/PiBells/README.md

   <a href="https://pixelpacific.com"><img src="https://img.shields.io/badge/PixelPacific-Website-blue" alt="PixelPacific"></a>
 </p>

 PiBells is a lightweight bell scheduler built with FastAPI.
-Use the web interface to create schedules, upload sounds and manage your Barix devices.
-Perfect for schools or facilities needing a simple network bell system.
+It turns a Raspberry Pi into a dedicated bell controller that you manage entirely from your browser.
+Upload sounds, create schedules and configure your Barix devices without touching the command line.
+Designed for Raspberry Pi OS Lite (64‑bit), PiBells runs quietly in the background and continues to work even without an internet connection.

 ## Features
 - 📅 Create multiple schedules from your browser